juspay/medea-ps/SPEC.md

 meant to serve as a tuple; that is, a heterogenously-typed collection of fixed length.

-**Preconditions:** If the schema has a type specification, said type specification must contain the type specifier line ``$array``.
-Additionally, the schema must not contain a list specification.
+**Preconditions:** The schema must have a type specifier by which a JSON array would be considered valid.
+Additionally, the schema must not contain a list specification, nor have a type specifier whose schema contains a list specification, either directly or transitively (via its own type specifier).

 **Syntax:** A tuple specification MUST consist of the following, in this order: